-Here are some brief tips and guidelines that Mandana has written on how to keep your jewellery looking it’s best.
-If you are at all unsure about any of the below, or need further information, please get in touch via our contact page.
+Here are some tips and guidelines that Mandana has written on how to keep your jewellery looking its best.
+If you are at all unsure about any of the below, or need further information, please get in touch.

 GENERAL CARE FOR JEWELLERY

 • All jewellery should be treated with care.

 • When using cosmetic products such as perfumes, hairspray, tanning lotion, creams etc., it is best to apply products first and allow them to dry fully before putting on your jewellery.
 Avoiding them altogether on areas the jewellery will sit if at all possible.